OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-exclude-modules.md

 en_title: How to exclude modules from tech debt analysis
 ---

-# How to exclude modules from tech debt analysis
+# Excluding modules from tech debt analysis

 **Architecture Dashboard** provides an integrated, bird’s eye view of technical debt across an entire portfolio of applications and the interdependencies between modules in the developers’ environment.